Nathan Healy

 Rockford Area Utility Providers

-ComEd serves Rockford residents with electricity rates averaging 14.8¢ per kWh in 2023, positioning the utility below both Illinois state and national averages.
+Rockford residents are served primarily by ComEd, which charged an average of 14.8¢ per kilowatt-hour in 2023, below both Illinois and national averages.

 Rockford Utilities Electricity Rates